Pikey Peak and Dudhkunda Lake Trek

 • Hotels before and after the trek (can be arranged upon request)

-• Bottled water, soda, alcoholic drinks, and extra tea/coffee outside meal times
+• Bottled water, soda, alcoholic drinks, and extra tea/coffee outside breakfast.

 • Energy bars, snacks, souvenirs, laundry, and personal trekking gear